Tom Brady’s not so-very good extraordinary day

 “We have to get some things straightened out,” head coach Bill Belichick said.
 “Overall, I think we played pretty competitively.”

-That, they did, though anyone judging the Patriots based on their style points probably ranked them somewhere south of GoBots in their hot trends for the holidays roundup.
-It was probably foolish to expect the Pats to humiliate the Jets in a gun-slinging blowout, but the sluggish start didn’t do anything to erase the memory of the mistake in Tennessee.
+That, they did, though anyone judging the Patriots based on their style points probably ranked them somewhere south of GoBots in their roundup of hot trends for the holidays.
+It was probably foolish to expect the Pats to humiliate the Jets in a gun-slinging blowout, but their sluggish start didn’t do anything to erase the memory of the mistake in Tennessee.

 The second half proved a good pallet for a turnaround, as Michel helped lead the ground game to a churning success, the Jets forgot to cover Julian Edelman, and Shawn Hochuli’s crew limited its influence on the game to only a handful of questionable calls.
 Pats win.
 Steelers lose.
 All is right.